dannofield/Self-driving-car-Advanced/README.md

 # FINAL PIPELINE

 This is the main algorith which starts by calibraring the camera, defining the source and destination points to create our trasnformation matrix and then it enters to while loop to read each video frame and processing the image.
-The algorithm is self-explanatory but you can find the source code in the file [Proyect2.py](https://github.com/dannofield/Self-driving-car-Advanced/blob/master/Project2.py)
+The algorithm is self-explanatory but you can find the source code in the file [Proyect2.py](https://github.com/dannofield/Self-driving-car-Advanced/blob/master/Project2.py) on the line 147 (color_transform)

 ```python